gakikei2021-gif/FOCUS-/README.md

 Also, it also disables right-click for 5 minutes.
 This app is a focus timer that uses a fullscreen session mode to reduce distractions.
 It does not modify system settings or affect other applications.
 Have fun studying:)

+*UPDATE*
+Sound time have been added, along with display improvement.